nubomedia-vtt/webrtcpeer-android/docs/DevelopersGuide.rst

     */
     mediaConfiguration = new NBMMediaConfiguration();

 Default values can be changed by using an alternative constructor.
-Different image formats are documented in module ``android.graphics.ImageFormat``.
+Different image formats are declared in module ``android.graphics.ImageFormat``.

 .. code-block:: java